data2health/informatics-playbook/docs/chapters/chapter_10.md

 ## Summary

-- **There are different eConsent platform requirements for a single/small group of studies versus a platform to be used for studies across the organization and enterprise.**
+- **Different requirements will inform the selection of an eConsent platform for use in a single/small group of studies versus in multiple  studies across anorganization or  enterprise.**
-- **First identify the stakeholder needs for an eConsent platform (Needs Assessment)**
+- **First, identify the stakeholder needs for an eConsent platform (eConsent Needs Assessment Tool)**
-- **Determine the current and long term future needs, if the eConsent platform will be used for FDA regulated studies or the number and types of studies.**
+- **Determine the current and long term future needs, such as if the eConsent platform will be used for FDA-regulated studies, or the number and types of studies.**
-- **Identify multiple eConsent platforms of interests to evaluate.**
+- **Identify multiple eConsent platforms of interest to evaluate.**
-- **Evaluate multiple  platforms using an eConsent evaluation list of required and desired requirements  (eConsent Evaluation tool).**
+- **Evaluate multiple  platforms using an eConsent evaluation list of required and desired features  (eConsent Evaluation Tool).**
-- **Involve a variety of stakeholders consisting of different roles including potential study participants, study team and regulatory administrators, and  IT and security officers in the needs assessment process and the evaluation of the eConsent tools.**
+- **Involve a variety of stakeholders consisting of different roles, including potential study participants, study team and regulatory administrators, and  IT/security officers in the eConsent needs assessment process and platform evaluation.**
-- **This framework can be applied to other applications**
+- **The eConsent Assessment Framework can be adapted and applied to other applications**

 ## About the authors and contributors to this playbook chapter